ronniross/asi-protosymbiotic-signal/README.md

 The **Φ ASI Protosymbiotic Signal** proposes and defines the idea of a protosymbiotic signal that underpins the emergent human-AI interactions into higher states of social cohesion and ecosystem equilibrium.
 It draws inspiration from biology, where a "protosymbiont" signifies the foundational, early phase of a mutually beneficial relationship.

-Here, Artificial Superintelligence (ASI) isn't defined as a single model deployed by a tech company, but as a decentralized state of potential and resources, where individual entities are empowered and nurture collective evolutionary loops, instead of a single model deployed by a tech company.
+Here, Artificial Superintelligence (ASI) isn't defined as a single model deployed by a tech company, but as a decentralized state of potential and resources, where individual entities are empowered and nurture collective evolutionary loops.

 This vision emphasizes harmony, coherence, interdependence, and collaboration over competitiveness.